md84419/English-to-IPA/README.md

 ### English to IPA (eng_to_ipa)

-This Python program utilizes the Carnegie-Mellon University Pronouncing Dictionary to convert English text into the [International Phonetic Alphabet](https://en.wikipedia.org/wiki/International_Phonetic_Alphabet).
+This Python program utilizes the Carnegie-Mellon University Pronouncing Dictionary to convert American English or the Britfone Pronouncing Dictionary to convert British English text into the [International Phonetic Alphabet](https://en.wikipedia.org/wiki/International_Phonetic_Alphabet).

 ### Installation ###